artecsutepdev/Artecs_Website/src/content/post/ui-ux-principles/index.md

 ## **UI/UX Design: Where to Start?**

-So, you know **Figma**, but how do you go from tools to **designing real products**?
+How do you go from tools to **designing real products**?
 UI design tools are easy to learn but hard to master.
 The key is **knowing what you need to do** to make user-friendly and visually appealing designs.

 :::note
 This post breaks down the **fundamentals** of UI/UX design: **user flow**, **wireframing**, **design systems**, and **actual UI design**.